ome-zarr-models/ome-zarr-models-py/docs/index.md

 # ome-zarr-models-py

-A Python package that provides validation and a Pythonic interface to OME-zarr datasets.
+A Python package that provides validation and a Pythonic interface for OME-zarr datasets.

 ## Installing